arklumpus/VectSharp/Readme.md

 ## Installing VectSharp
 To include VectSharp in your project, you will need one of the output layer NuGet packages: [VectSharp.PDF](https://www.nuget.org/packages/VectSharp.PDF/), [VectSharp.Canvas](https://www.nuget.org/packages/VectSharp.Canvas/), [VectSharp.Raster](https://www.nuget.org/packages/VectSharp.Raster/), [VectSharp.Raster.ImageSharp](https://www.nuget.org/packages/VectSharp.Raster.ImageSharp/), or [VectSharp.SVG](https://www.nuget.org/packages/VectSharp.SVG/).
 You will need [VectSharp.ThreeD](https://www.nuget.org/packages/VectSharp.ThreeD/) to work with 3D graphics.
 You may want the [VectSharp.MuPDFUtils](https://www.nuget.org/packages/VectSharp.MuPDFUtils/) package if you wish to manipulate raster images, and the [VectSharp.Fonts.Nimbus](https://www.nuget.org/packages/VectSharp.Fonts.Nimbus/) if you want to restore the GPL-licensed fonts used in previous versions of the library.

-Note that to install VectSharp.Raster.ImageSharp you will need to add the [ImageSharp MyGet](https://www.myget.org/feed/sixlabors/package/nuget/SixLabors.ImageSharp) source to your package sources, so that you can obtain the latest nightly build (the version of SixLabors.ImageSharp.Drawing that is published on NuGet throws an exception whenever you try to draw outside the page bounds).

 ## Usage
 You can find detailed documentation for the VectSharp library, **including interactive examples**, at the [documentation website](https://arklumpus.github.io/VectSharp).
 A comprehensive API reference is also available, both as a [website](https://arklumpus.github.io/VectSharp/api) and as a [PDF manual](https://arklumpus.github.io/VectSharp/api/VectSharp.pdf).